ElektraInitiative/PermaplanT/scraper/README.md

 npm run start
 ```

+As an additional step the script will also lookup the german common name through Wikidata API and store it under the column `Column Name DE` in the `detail.csv` file.

 There will be several CSV files generated in the `data` directory:

 -   `detail.csv`: This file contains the data scraped from the Practical Plants wiki dump.